ChristianRamseier/fullstack-surfshop/README.md

 **Common** modules are libraries with shared classes, logic and domain value objects.
 Typically they are free of framework code.

-**Capability** modules are used to adds behaviour to context and/or configures the framework of the module.
-A module with a missing capability dependency may still compile, but behave differently because the capability .
+**Capability** modules are used to add behaviour to the context and/or configure the framework of the module.

 **Application** modules only contain the main class with a `@SpringBootApplication` annotation, the module dependencies define what is packaged and run with it.
 ### Getting started